lammps/lammps/doc/src/bond_bpm_spring.rst

 """"""""""""

 This bond style can only be used if LAMMPS was built with the BPM package.
 See the :doc:`Build package <Build_package>` doc page for more info.

-By default if pair interactions are censored, this bond style requires setting
+By default if pair interactions are to be disabled, this bond style requires setting

 .. code-block:: LAMMPS

    special_bonds lj 0 1 1 coul 1 1 1

 and :doc:`newton <newton>` must be set to bond off.
 If the *overlay/pair* option is used, this bond style alternatively requires setting

 .. code-block:: LAMMPS